 When he opened the door in order to demonstrate how there were no front seats and the window would need to be extricated from the door frame there was mewing from a big cat and about eight kittens which had taken up residence in the seat well.
 Although he did get the car to the farm some weeks later, I didn’t get it.
 It broke down on the track and stayed for a month before it was towed away.
 But I did get a couple of the kittens.

-Inevitably that didn’t happen.
-The minute I saw the cat which hereafter will be called ‘Bob’, I liked him a lot, so that was one.
-And the she-devil cat, henceforth to be known as ‘Joan’, shot off into the unsavoury depths of a wood store, where any efforts to retrieve her by groping around blindly in the dark were met with a deep hiss and a swipe of claw.
+I was hankering after a troubled refuge dog but after being told often and forcibly that without cats the farm will be inundated with mice once the cold weather starts, I vaguely relented.
+Anyway, the minute I saw the cat which hereafter will be called ‘Bob’, I liked him a lot, so that was one.
+And the she-devil cat, henceforth to be ‘Joan’, shot off into the wood store, and all efforts to get her out by groping around blindly in the dark were met with hissing and clawing.
 Bob dashed in and hid behind her in the murk, and it began to rain.
-Satisfied with his work, Ismael left with a cheery wave.
-In the small hours of the morning the kittens, lured by string and a newspaper ball, switched location to a dark area beneath the settee where they huddled in miserable silence while we fretted about food, milk, litter trays, what they wanted, etc.
+Ismael left with a cheery wave.
+In the small hours of the morning the kittens, lured by string and a newspaper ball, switched location to a dark area beneath the settee where they huddled in miserable silence while I fretted about food, milk, litter trays and whatever else cats wanted.